jmicko/known_space/known_space_reading_order_by_publishing_date.md

 - [ ] 1965 June - OPTIONAL: “One Face” - NOT strictly Known Space
 - [ ] 1965 July - "Becalmed in Hell"
 - [ ] 1966 February - "Eye of an Octopus" (short story, chronologically before "The Warriors")
-- [ ] 1966 February - "The Warriors" (short story, chronologically after "Eye of an Octopus")
+- [ ] 1966 February - "The Warriors" (short story, chronologically after "Eye of an Octopus", also included later in "The Man-Kzin Wars)
 - [ ] 1966 April - OPTIONAL: “Bordered in Black” - NOT strictly Known Space
-- [ ] 1966 June - World of Ptavvs (novel)
+- [ ] 1966 June - "World of Ptavvs" (novel)
 - [ ] 1966 October - "How the Heroes Die" (chronologically before "Neutron Star")
 - [ ] 1966 October - "Neutron Star" (chronologically after "How the Heroes Die")
 - [ ] 1966 November - "At the Bottom of a Hole" (chronologically before "At the Core")